uccug/recruitment/README.md

 - [X] Add a chatter to interview reports to track changes
 - [ ] When the deadline has passed automatically archive the job.
 To be addressed after consulting the enterprise version
 - [ ] Update job positions search to exclude archived jobs
+- [ ] Add default values to new fields to be compatible with existing data.
+- [ ] For the unique constraint run a migration script to update existing data

 ### Demo video